FESTIVAL FACEMASK REQUIREMENTS AS IT RELATES TO ADA & RELIGION

 G. Exhibitor represents and warrants that it is properly licensed by the appropriate authorities to sell and operate the products and services it is offering the public at the Event.

-Exhibitor explicitly agrees to and fully understands that the recent COVID-19 pandemic can affect the schedule of the Event at any time, and if such affect should occur, Exhibitor space rental fees, deposits, and other monies paid toward Event, shall only be allowed to be used as a CREDIT VOUCHER toward any future event that Producer is also producing.
+Exhibitor explicitly agrees to and fully understands that the current COVID-19 pandemic can affect the schedule of the Event at any time, and if such affect should occur, Exhibitor space rental fees, deposits, and other monies paid toward Event, shall only be allowed to be used as a CREDIT VOUCHER toward a future Event, of which Producer is also producing.
 NO EXCEPTIONS.

 Exhibitor MUST explicitly agree to this Section 1.
 Paragraph H. before being approved as an exhibitor for the Event.